 Not a day goes by without a new study or article being released that tells us everything we thought we knew about diet and nutrtion is wrong (and probably dangerous).

 Well, fear not!
-BASE is here to help you sort out the Paleo from the Keto with the ultimate guide to understanding the different diets that are often talked about, but rarely fully understood.
+BASE is here to help you.
+Sort out the Paleo from the Keto with the ultimate guide to understanding the different diets.
+These are often talked about, but rarely fully understood.

 What this diet guide is NOT

 We’re not here to tell you what is ‘good’ or ‘bad’ for you.
 Just what the diets are.
 How they work and any relevant FACTS.

 Ultimately, finding the right nutritional approach for you requires some patience and experimentation.
 As what works for me, may not work for you.

 Our coaches at BASE can help you with this process if needed.